slatedocs/slate/source/includes/_endpoint-deck.md

 }
 ```

 This is a flat order: grouping or nesting is not allowed.
-Server will return a 400 response.
+PATCHing with a nested order will generate a 400 response.

 ## Analysis

-Each slide can contain many analyses.
+Each slide contains one or more analyses.
 An analysis -- a table or graph with some specific combination of variables
 defining measures, rows, columns, and tabs; settings such as percentage
 direction and decimal places -- can be saved to a _deck_, which can then be
 exported, or the analysis can be reloaded in whole in the application or even